-Our operating activities generated cash of \$6.6 million for the year ended December 31, 2011, \$12.3 million for the year ended December 31, 2010 and \$16.5 million for the year ended December 31, 2009.
-The decrease in the cash flow from operations in 2011 compared to 2010 was primarily due to lower net income because of lower shipments of the Nanovue spectrophotometer product and the softness in the academic and government research spending in the U.S., and changes to working capital year to year.
-The decrease in the cash flow from operations in 2010 compared to 2009 was primarily due to changes in working capital balances year to year.
+Our operating activities generated cash of \$8.1 million for the year ended December 31, 2012, \$6.6 million for the year ended December 31, 2011 and \$12.3 million for the year ended December 31, 2010.
+The increase in the cash flow from operations in 2012 compared to 2011 was primarily due to changes to working capital year to year.
+The decrease in the cash flow from operations in 2011 compared to 2010 was primarily due to lower net income because of lower shipments of the Nanovue spectrophotometer product and the softness in the academic and government research spending in the U.S., and changes in working capital balances year to year.

-Our investing activities used cash of \$7.2 million in the year ended December 31, 2011.
-Investing activities during 2011, 2010 and 2009 included acquisitions, purchases of property, plant and equipment and expenditures for our catalogs.
-In July 2011, we acquired CMA Microdialysis for approximately \$5.2 million, which was funded from our existing cash balances.
+Our investing activities used cash of \$4.7 million in the year ended December 31, 2012.
+Investing activities during 2012, 2011 and 2010 included acquisitions, purchases of property, plant and equipment and expenditures for our catalogs.
+In February 2012, we acquired AHN for approximately \$2.0 million.
+In May 2012, we acquired Modular SFC for approximately \$0.5 million.
+In July 2011, we acquired CMA Microdialysis for approximately \$5.2 million.
+These acquisitions were funded from our existing cash balances.
 In August 2010, we acquired Coulbourn Instruments for approximately \$4.6 million.
-In December 2010, we signed a license agreement with Cellectis that grants us the worldwide exclusive right to manufacture and sell, for research use, the full line of Cyto Pulse electroporation-based instruments.
+In December 2010, we signed a license agreement with Cellectis that granted us the worldwide exclusive right to manufacture and sell, for research use, the full line of Cyto Pulse electroporation-based instruments.
 Pursuant to the terms of the agreement, we paid \$1.0 million in December 2010 with the remaining \$0.3 million paid in 2011.
 These acquisitions were funded from our existing cash balances and borrowings under our credit facility.
 During 2009, we acquired Denville Scientific for approximately \$22.3 million.
 The Denville purchase agreement required us to make the acquisition in three cash payments.
-We made the first cash payment of approximately \$12.8 million in the third quarter of 2009 and the second cash payment of approximately \$8.0 million in the fourth quarter of 2009.
 During the second quarter of 2010 we made the final payment of approximately \$1.5 million.
-All of these payments were included in "Acquisition, net of cash acquired" under investing activities.
+All of these payments were included in "Acquisitions, net of cash acquired" under investing activities.
+During 2012, catalog costs were \$0.1 million.
+We spent \$1.8 million during 2012 on capital expenditures and expect to make approximately \$3.0 million of capital expenditures during 2013.
 During 2011, catalog costs were \$0.3 million.
-We spent \$ 1.5 million during 2011 on capital expenditures and expect to make approximately \$3.6 million of capital expenditures during 2012.
+We spent \$1.5 million during 2011 on capital expenditures.
 During 2010, catalog costs were \$0.4 million.
-We spent \$ 0.8 million during 2010 on capital expenditures.
-During 2009, catalog costs were \$0.2 million.
-We spent \$ 1.4 million during 2009 on capital expenditures.
+We spent \$0.8 million during 2010 on capital expenditures.